-This is probably the year that I am most qualified to talk about because I have just left year 13 and finished my A levels, so I can definitely give you a few tips whilst they are in my mind.
-Again, this post was one of the main requests in my back to school series so I thought to dedicate a whole post to it and give some more tailored tips and advice.
+This is probably the year that I am most qualified to talk about preparing for year 13 because I have just finished my A levels, so I can definitely give you a few tips whilst they are in my mind.
+Again, this post about preparing for year 13 was one of the main requests in my back to school series so I thought to dedicate a whole post to it and give some more tailored tips and advice.
 Year 13 is one crazy whirlwind of a year so its good to get prepared a little before you go back.

 If you are in year 11 and wanting to learn about the jump from GCSE to A levels then I would click here to be redirected to a post that I wrote last year that will be more up your street.